 Pier 7 is shown at left, and it can be a dynamic terminus to Atlantic Avenue and gateway to Brooklyn.
 The image at right shows the view of Pier 6 looking up Atlantic Avenue.

-The Opportunity: A Gateway Plaza
+Create A Gateway Plaza

 What this area is missing is a gateway to indicate the entrance into the park and the waterfront.
 Around the world, important public places are marked with a gateway at their entrance.
 Places like the Arc de Triomf in Barcelona, the grand entrance at Tivoli gardens, and even the arch in Washington Square Park in NYC indicate the presence of an important destination, elevating it and highlighting it.